Signs of The Ineffective Leader

 If there is no one in your office who has the intelligence or skills set to do most of the tasks the Manager or Owner does, that is a problem.
 Realize that it is also a problem that the Manager or Owner created for themselves by not taking the time to hire the right people or train them well once they did.
 Every President should have a Vice President, every Manager should have an Assistant Manager, Captains on boats have First Mates and so on.
 There is a reason these hierarchies exist and not having a trusted #2 in place is a major failure.
 At the end of the day, one person cannot be working 24 hours a day, every day and realistically get everything done.
 It becomes a significant issue on days when the Manager or Owner simply wants to take a vacation.
 It’s a full- blown catastrophe if they get in a car wreck, get sick, become hospitalized or God forbid, die.
 Therein lies the heart of business succession planning.
 A good Manager or Business Owner always has their team cross trained.
 No one in the office should perform a function that is a mystery to everyone else in the office.
 If your work place is not cross trained, expect chaos on the days certain folks don’t come in to work; be ready for the customer complaints and for sales to nose dive.
 So, make the time to make the most of the team you have in place.

 If you are a Manager or Owner and you do not have a current employee who you feel is smart enough or trusted enough to be your back up, that’s an even bigger problem.
 You need to hire someone and train them—immediately!
 The goal should always be to surround yourself with the smartest employees you can find.
 Not cross training a team and over working yourself is just plain selfish.
 This short sidedness is simultaneously costing your business growth potential while cheating employees out of reaching their potential.
-Manager and Owners who know they have not cross trained their teams and have no “first mate” in the wings are guaranteeing failure for their business in the long run.
+Manager and Owners who know they have not cross trained their teams and have no “first mate” in the wings are guaranteeing failure for their business in the long run and being an ineffective leader in the short run.

 #3- They like being a Martyr.